-- If we decide that the medical care or drug is covered and you followed all the rules, we will pay for our share of the cost.
+- If we decide that the medical care or drug is covered and you followed all the rules, we will pay for our share of the cost for the service.
 If you have already paid for the service or drug, we will mail your reimbursement of our share of the cost to you.
-If you have not paid for the service or drug yet, we will mail the payment directly to the provider. - If we decide that the medical care or drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
-We will send you a letter explaining the reasons why we are not sending the payment and your right to appeal that decision.
+If you have not paid for the service or drug yet, we will mail the payment directly to the provider. - If we decide that the medical care or drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost of the care or drug.
+We will send you a letter explaining the reasons why we are not sending the payment and your rights to appeal that decision.